jusreyes/my-first-repo/README.md

 --------------------

 **Machine Learning**
-_Standford University - Online_ Summer 2020
+Standford University - Online Summer 2020

 :  Learned and applied most relevant Machine learning concepts such as Supervised and Unsupervised Learning and Statistical Pattern recognition

     * Used Octave to code algorithms such as support vector machines, neural networks, and recommender systems

+**Machine Learning**
+Standford University - Online Summer 2020

+:

+    * Learned and applied most relevant Machine learning concepts such as Supervised and Unsupervised Learning and Statistical Pattern recognition

+    * Used Octave to code algorithms such as support vector machines, neural networks, and recommender systems

+**Python 3 Programming**
+University of Michigan - Online Summer 2020

+:

+    * Learned all the fundamentals of python programming.
+Learned about Functions, Files, Dictionaries, Data Collection, Classes, and Inheritance.

+    * Capstone project where I used API's and three different libraries (pillow, tesseract, opencv) to manipulate images for character text recognition and face identification.

+**Algorithmic Toolbox**
+University of California San Diego - Online Summer 2020

+:

+    * Reviewed and coded different algorithms to practice learned techniques such as Divide and Conquer, Recursion, Sorting and Dynamic Programming

 Open Source
 :   List open source contributions here, perhaps placing emphasis on